Air Tahiti Nui is pleased to announce the official resumption of its commercial flights.

 This recovery will be progressive and remains subject to several conditions relating to health measures, the reopening of certain borders and travel demand inevitably impacted by this crisis.

 Route Papeete - Paris - Papeete :

-As entry conditions to the United States are still uncertain, the Papeete Paris Papeete flights scheduled will be operated via Vancouver instead of Los Angeles during summer.
+As entry conditions to the United States are still uncertain, the Papeete Paris Papeete flights scheduled will be operated via Vancouver instead of Los Angeles until further notice.

 Departing from Paris-CDG 2A, flights are scheduled on Thursdays, Fridays, Saturdays and Sundays at 20:15 p.m. local time.

 Departing from Papeete, flights are scheduled on Wednesdays, Thursdays, Fridays and Saturdays at 23:55 local time.

 Important: Travellers will be required to obtain an Electronic Travel Authorization (ETA) in order to transit Vancouver.
 It is mandatory to apply for the authorization prior to departure.
 To apply for an ETA, click here.

 Citizens of a number of countries are required to obtain their Visa from a Canadian Embassy.
 For more information and to check if you need a specific visa to travel/transit in Canada, please visit the official Canadian Immigration website.

 Although the Electronic Travel Authorisation (ETA) is mandatory for transiting in Vancouver, the health and other entry requirements imposed by the Canadian government do not apply to travellers in transit.